renuka-yaramsetty/divvy-rental-service/README.md

 ### Endpoints

-authToken for development environemnt is available in ./config/config.json
+authToken for development environment is available in ./config/config.json

 1. Get the information of all stations from https://gbfs.divvybikes.com/gbfs/en/station_information.json
     ```bash